mueke/foodsoft-articel-import-export/README.md

 ## Feichtinger
 Works right now only for Feichtiner..

+_Special Conversions_

+* loose articels with units in 'kg' are changed to 500g and prices gets adapted
+* all `zukauf` articles are skipped
+* also Bestellnummer over _100000_ is skipped, mostly meat and stuff

 # Usage
 ## Import from Feichtinger to Foodsoft
 * Download Feichtinger xls and give as param -i